 Positive reviews and testimonials play a large part in building customer confidence and securing new product sales.
 But finding ways to publish testimonials pages on your website is difficult if you have little design experience.

-This article shows you how to display testimonials on your website with examples you can recreate without needing to hire a developer or an expert in web design.
+This article shows you how to display testimonials on your website with screenshots of awesome examples you can recreate without needing to hire a developer or an expert in web design.

 Here’s a table of contents to help you navigate this article: